tianxing-wu/tianxing-wu.github.io/_pages/about.md

 * **July 2023:** One paper was accepted by ECAI 2023.
 * **May 2023:** I was invited as a program committee member of ECAI 2023.
 * **Apr.
 2023:** Our tutorial "Open-Environment Knowledge Graph Construction and Reasoning: Challenges, Approaches, and Opportunities" was accepted by IJCAI 2023.
-* **Apr.
-2023:** I was invited as a program committee member of the resource track of ISWC 2023.

 Professional Experience
 ======